BALANCE

 Help eliminate fear through thoughtful preparation, not dulling and desensitizing.

-Don’t teach them to fight
+Don’t teach them to fight by not offering a fight

 Approaching the relationship as a whole with respect for the horse’s needs first.